Computable general equilibrium: Role of separability and nested structures

+Because of these properties, separability is a key element in making CGE models computationally tractable.
+However, it also imposes strong structural assumptions on preferences and production technologies.
+In particular, it restricts substitution patterns by requiring that goods within a group behave uniformly with respect to goods in other groups, and that interactions across groups are mediated only through higher-level aggregates.
+As a result, the choice of nesting structure and associated elasticities is not merely a technical convenience but a substantive modeling assumption that should be informed by empirical evidence and consistency with observed behavior.

 History

 CGE models are descended from the input–output models pioneered by Wassily Leontief, but assign a more important role to prices.
 Thus, where Leontief assumed that, say, a fixed amount of labour was required to produce a ton of iron, a CGE model would normally allow wage levels to (negatively) affect labour demands.

 CGE models derive too from the models for planning the economies of poorer countries constructed (usually by a foreign expert) from 1960 onwards.
 Compared to the Leontief model, development planning models focused more on constraints or shortages—of skilled labour, capital, or foreign exchange.

 CGE modelling of richer economies descends from Leif Johansen's 1960 MSG model of Norway, and the static model developed by the Cambridge Growth Project in the UK.
 Both models were pragmatic in flavour, and traced variables through time.
 The Australian MONASH model is a modern representative of this class.
 Perhaps the first CGE model similar to those of today was that of Taylor and Black (1974).